aj-stein-nist/aj-stein-nist/README.md

 Howdy, I am Alexander Stein.
 I go by A.J. because I am into the whole brevity thing.

+If you are reading this profile after August 23, 2024, this GitHub account is no longer active.
+I have transferred from NIST to work at the General Services Administration.

-I am an IT Cybersecurity Specialist in 773.02, the [Security Components and Measurements Group, part of ITL CSD](https://www.nist.gov/itl/csd/security-components-and-mechanisms).
+Before that, I was an IT Cybersecurity Specialist in 773.02, the [Security Components and Measurements Group, part of ITL CSD](https://www.nist.gov/itl/csd/security-components-and-mechanisms).
 Before that, I have worked in the commercial, defense, healthcare, higher education, and public (US government contracting) sectors.
-I am a proud 10x alum, so look into [10x and submit ideas if you're a federal employee](https://10x.gsa.gov/process/)!
+I am still a proud 10x alum, so look into [10x and submit ideas if you're a federal employee](https://10x.gsa.gov/process/)!
 One of my 10x projects led me to work with OSCAL and work on it full-time at NIST.

-I engage in several voluntary SDOs (Standards Development Organizations), and I really enjoy my contributions to the Internet Engineering Task Force.
-You can find more information about my past and present contributions at IETF by [reviewing my profile page](https://datatracker.ietf.org/person/A.J.%20Stein).
+While at NIST, I engaged in several voluntary SDOs (Standards Development Organizations), and I really enjoy my contributions to the Internet Engineering Task Force.
+You can find more information about my past and present contributions at IETF by [reviewing my profile page](https://datatracker.ietf.org/person/ajstein.standards@gmail.com).

-I am not one for titles.
+Then and now, I am not one for titles.
 I have always enjoyed "security stuffs" and look for projects where I can explore it.
 More and more, I focus on the intersection of software development and different disciplines in security (application, infrastructure, information, network, et cetera) and risk management.

 ## Calendar